+The Company has identified more than 20 mineralized veins at surface in the Jomaki-Ura Creek area where strong multi-element anomalism suggest potential scale and signature comparable and possibly larger than the main resource area at Tuvatu.
 The high grade assay result was returned from bench sampling, and extends the Jomaki prospect, located 1,300 metres south-west of the main mineralized zone at Tuvatu, and 1 km south-west of the planned mill site.
 The Jomaki prospect consists of a zone of closely spaced veins that have been mapped over a strike length of 400 metres and which remain open to the north and south.
 This new sample was taken 21 metres east of a previously collected 125 g/t gold result.
 Both high-grade samples are from steep east dipping veins within the Nadele Breccia (an extrusive volcanic breccia) and near to the contact with the Navilawa Monzonite.
+Exploration activities, including the Company's benching and channel sampling programs are continuing with further assay results expected during the coming Quarter.

-The objective of this first phase of the 2018 surface exploration program is to confirm zones of high grade gold inside our Mining Lease but distinct from the main zone of mineralization at Tuvatu.
+The objective of this first phase of the 2018 surface exploration program is to confirm zones of high grade gold inside the Company's Mining Lease but distinct from the main zone of mineralization at Tuvatu.